bayinfosys/bayinfosys.github.io/_posts/2026-01-01-71-friction-builders.md

   - 36-pmfops
 ---

-# Office Politics and the ML Project
+# Friction Builders and Friction Removers

 Technical people locate power in the ability to build things: develop new solutions, explore technologies, refine processes.
 In most organisations, the ability to deliver a product and the ability to prevent one from shipping carry considerably more weight, and neither requires technical understanding.